Christians typically give to missions, ministries, local churches, or the Lord freely, willingly, and without any external pressure.

 Apart from contributing monetary resources, people can also donate their body parts as instruments of righteousness to God during the offering ritual.

 The act of offering is not done regularly.
-It is usually only available on certain occasions throughout the year, and then only once a year.
+It is only available on certain occasions throughout the year and only once yearly.

-The amount to be offered to the Lord, on the other hand, is determined by the person or worshipper and is not fixed.
+On the other hand, the amount to be offered to the Lord is determined by the person or worshipper and is not fixed.
 God hasn’t given any instructions about how to make an offering.

 Everything, however, is up to the worshipper, including how much he wishes to offer, what he wishes to offer, and when he wishes to offer.